Skip to main content

 Communication with the spin runtime is done via a websocket connection from the browser.
 The runtime does not need to be reachable by the SPIN’s cloud hosted control plane.
 For more information see our architecture docs.
 When adding a new runtime via the SPIN UI, you have to specify the URL of the runtime.
 When sharing a runtime across your team, you will need to host the runtime in a way that is reachable by all those members.
 Making it accessible from the internet via a public URL is an option.
 Constraining access to the runtime via a VPN (such as Tailscale) or an SSH tunnel is another option that can enhance security.

 Note that for runtimes not running on the users machine directly require a secure connection via HTTPS with a valid certificate.
 This is because the browser will not allow the runtime to connect to a non-secure origin unless the origin is localhost.
+See Enabling HTTPS for the Runtime for detailed instructions on how to configure SSL certificates.

 Deploy in Your Own Infrastructure